✉️ hamrak_bence@phd.ceu.edu

 Hamrak, B. (2025).
 Identity After the Ballot: How winning and losing impact partisan identity and affective polarization.
 Electoral Studies. https://doi.org/10.1016/j.electstud.2025.102967

-Hamrak, B., Jenne, E., Littvay, L., & Simonovits, G. (forthcoming).
+Hamrak, B., Jenne, E., Littvay, L., & Simonovits, G. (2025).
 The public opinion effects of antisemitic anti-elite cues.
-A sequential priming experiment on the Hungarian anti-Soros propaganda.
-East European Politics
+A survey experiment on the Hungarian Soros campaign.
+East European Politics. https://doi.org/10.1080/21599165.2025.2548250

 Status quo bias and preferences for drug legalization: Evidence from a novel experimental approach (with Gabor Simonovits) Revise & resubmit